samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 ---
 layout: post
 title: "Building a Movie Listing Application with Aurelia and TypeScript"
-description: "In this article, you will learn how to build a movie listing application using TypeScript and the Aurelia framework."
+description: "Learn how to build a movie watch list demo application using TypeScript, the Aurelia framework, and user authentication with Auth0."
 date: 2018-07-17 08:30
 category: Technical Guide, Frontend, Aurelia
 author: